lovell/sharp/docs/api-operation.md

 You must provide an array of length 4 or a 2x2 affine transformation matrix.
 By default, new pixels are filled with a black background.
 You can provide a background color with the `background` option.
 A particular interpolator may also be specified.
-Set the `interpolator` option to an attribute of the `sharp.interpolator` Object e.g. `sharp.interpolator.nohalo`.
+Set the `interpolator` option to an attribute of the `sharp.interpolators` Object e.g. `sharp.interpolators.nohalo`.

 In the case of a 2x2 matrix, the transform is:
 - X = `matrix[0, 0]` \* (x + `idx`) + `matrix[0, 1]` \* (y + `idy`) + `odx`